MUST Score Negligence: When Does Legal Risk Arise?

 A score of 2 will often require:

-Referral to dietetics (urgent or routine depending on local protocol)
+referral to dietetics (urgent or routine depending on local protocol)

-Food and fluid charting
+food and fluid charting

-A documented monitoring plan
+a documented monitoring plan.

 If no action follows, that absence becomes legally relevant.